alfredomartinezjr/wosostats/resources/stats-glossary.md

 **Clearances** - Intentionally kicking the ball away without an intended recipient.

-**Balls Shields** - Successfully shielding the ball from an opponent without touching the ball.
+**Ball Shields** - Successfully shielding the ball from an opponent without touching the ball.

 ##Goalkeeper Stats
 **GK Saves** - Shots on goal stopped by the goalkeeper.